 I then started wondering if I was being ‘targeted’, whether I was being failed on purpose.
 That’s victimhood.

-After a couple of years of failing the exam, I decided to give up.
+After two years of failing the exam, I decided to give up.
 A few months later I read Mark Manson’s book, ‘The Subtle Art of Not Giving a F***’.
-I realised that I needed to stop playing victim and take responsibility for the things I blamed others for.
+I realized that I needed to stop playing victim and take responsibility for the things I blamed others for.
 As a result, I decided to continue pursuing my dream, no matter how many times I failed.

 Although failure still weighs me down at times, I haven’t been so confident in years.